paulmarsicloud/aws-url-shortener/README.md

 ## Overview

-Welcome to the world's **simplest** URL Shortening service!
-Built on AWS using Serverless services, this product takes any URL and returns a shortened URL, which simply forwards to the original input URL.
+Welcome to the world's **simplest** URL Shortening service![^1] Built on AWS using Serverless services, this product takes any URL and returns a shortened URL, which simply forwards to the original input URL.
 This product works similarly to [tiny.url](tinyurl.com) and [bit.ly](https://bitly.com/) but is completely open source!

 If you google search "Systems Design Interview URL Shortening" and read some of the links, you will see some rock-solid yet kind of complicated system designs.
 The idea behind this project was to make an architecture for a URL shortening service using the **least** amount of services and complexity as possible.